JCZuurmond/dbt-synapse-demo/README.md

 # Login to Azure

-Before we start make sure you are logged in:
+Before we start, make sure you are logged in:

 ``` bash
 az login     # opens a browser with login page